How To Use WordPress Gravatars

 No doubt, you are probably already familiar with avatars.

 An avatar is an icon, or representation of a user in a shared virtual reality such as a forum, chat, website, or any other form of online community where the user(s) wish to distinguish themselves from other users.

 (Source: WordPress Codex)

-Gravatars allow you to have one avatar used across the entire web.
-Avatars are usually an image that the user will create themselves.
-Unlike standard avatars, Gravatars follow you around the web and automatically appear whenever you post a comment on a WordPress site.
+Unlike standard avatars then, Gravatars follow you around the web and automatically appear whenever you post a comment on a WordPress site.

 How Does A Gravatar Work?

-If a visitor has not set up their Gravatar account, the default icon set by the WP site admin will appear next to their name (see further below).
+If a visitor has not set up a Gravatar account, the default avatar set by the WordPress site administrator will display next to their comments and entries (this is explained further below).

 Benefits for Site Administrators